Gibbs posterior inference on the minimum clinically important difference: A Gibbs posterior for MCID

-Plots of the marginal posterior density for $\theta$ are shown in Figure~\ref{fig:logistic} for a simulated data set of size $n=500$ obtained from each of the two models, one for each marginal distribution for $X$.
-In Panel~(a) we see that the posterior density, shown in gray, puts nearly all its mass on a narrow interval around the true MCID.
-However, in Panel~(b) we see that the posterior density is clearly biased away from the true MCID.
-The density shown in black in each panel is from our proposed Gibbs model, described below, that constructs a posterior based on a loss function rather than a likelihood.
-Clearly, the Gibbs posterior centers around the true MCID in both cases.
-The point is that, while the standard Bayes approach can work well in some cases, there are cases where it fails and, since the the statistician does not know which of the two cases he/she is in, the standard Bayesian approach with a ``regular'' likelihood is dangerous.
+Plots of the marginal posterior density for $\theta$ are shown in Figure~\ref{fig:logistic} for a simulated data set of size $n=500$ obtained from each of the three methods---Gibbs, logistic regression, and nonparametric---one for each marginal distribution for $X$.
+In Panel~(a) we see that the posterior distributions for all three models put their mass near the true MCID.
+However, in Panel~(b) we see that the posterior distribution for the Bayesian logistic regression is clearly biased away from the true MCID.
+The nonparametric Bayesian posterior is very spread out, making it less informative for inference on the MCID.
+Our Gibbs approach, however, is right on the mark in both cases, suggesting that it is neither sensitive to model misspecification nor does it suffer from the inefficiency of the nonparametric approach.